dgg32/neo4j_genome_ko/README.md

 ## Prerequisites:

-If you need to prepare the data, you need the [pyphy](https://github.com/dgg32/pyphy) library.
+If you want to prepare the data yourself, you need the [pyphy](https://github.com/dgg32/pyphy) library.

-First, clone the [pyphy](https://github.com/dgg32/pyphy) repo, and prepare both the library and the data following the instructions.
+First, clone the [pyphy](https://github.com/dgg32/pyphy) repo, and prepare both the library and the data following the instructions there.